Silfaz/digitalgarden/content/projects/fermentation/fermented_carrot_parsley.md

 Recipe: [Vegetable recipes - Vietnamese pickled carrot and daikon](projects/fermentation/Vegetable%20recipes.md#Vietnamese%20pickled%20carrot%20and%20daikon)

 _2022-03:_

 Made with **parsley root** instead of daikon.
 Tastes really nice and no problems with fungi or yeasts during incubation.
 Parsley root got an **interesting meaty-crunchy-chewy texture**.
 Has a strong parsley-root taste, so takes over the flavour a bit, but pleasant.

-Next time, ==cut bigger chunks==, it’s more satisfying to eat and more useable as a pickled side dish.
+Next time, **cut bigger chunks**, it’s more satisfying to eat and more useable as a pickled side dish.

 Very good with rice, tofu and laoganma oil.